Vegetarian ecofeminism: Link between sexism and speciesism

 While the goal of vegetarian ecofeminism is to end all oppression, it does focus on the connections between the oppression of nonhuman animals and the oppression of women.
-Both are objectified by men within the dominate discourse of the patriarchy, though in different ways: women are seen as sex objects and nonhuman animals are seen as food.
+Both are objectified by men within the dominant discourse of the patriarchy, though in different ways: women are seen as sex objects and nonhuman animals are seen as food.
 In both instances, both beings are considered to be less than men, and therefore are able to be used, abused, and consumed by those with more privilege.
 There are often essentialistic and empathetic connections made between human mothers and nonhuman mothers, and ecofeminist scholar Carol Adams exemplifies this when she states "As a lactating mother, I empathize with the sow whose reproductive freedoms have been denied and whose nursing experience seems so wretched."
 Generalizing women as mothers is problematic because not all women identify as mothers, yet there often is a strong link made between women and nonhuman animals due to their shared experience and oppression as mothers.

-The egg, veal, and dairy industry directly profits from exploiting the reproductive system of female non-human animals.
+The egg, veal, and dairy industry directly profits from exploiting the reproductive system of female nonhuman animals.
 Similarly, many industries, like the advertising industry, profit from objectifying female human bodies, treating them as something to be dominated.
 Adams asserts that the culturally accepted belief that animal bodies are "disposable objects for fun or eating" emboldens the acceptance of "heterosexuality as normative and the idea that pleasuring men is women's work".